localstack-samples/sample-gradle-pulumi-testcontainers/README.md

 These resources will be provisioned locally using LocalStack during the testing phase.

 Let's define the infrastructure using Pulumi within a dedicated Gradle task.
-This task will automate the creation of the infrastructure every time we run our application.
+This task will automate the creation of the infrastructure individually, on demand, or every time we run our application, by chaining the tasks.
 We have two options here, defining a task for local resources and telling our application what endpoints to use, and a second task for real AWS resources and defaulting to our preconfigured clients.

 ```groovy